mike182uk/paypal-ipn-listener/README.md

 #PayPal IPN Listener

 A composer compatible PayPal instant payment notification listener for PHP >=5.3.0.
-If you are looking a < 5.3.0 compatible PayPal IPN Listener i highly recommend - [https://github.com/Quixotix/PHP-PayPal-IPN](https://github.com/Quixotix/PHP-PayPal-IPN) (This package is heavily based around this).
+If you are looking for a < 5.3.0 compatible PayPal IPN Listener i highly recommend - [https://github.com/Quixotix/PHP-PayPal-IPN](https://github.com/Quixotix/PHP-PayPal-IPN) (This package is heavily based around this).

 ###Features